Mass conservation analysis of extrusion-based 3D printing simulations based on the level-set method: Methodology

 to select a single mesh for the mass conservation study.
 As a reference for the pressure, we considered the analytical Hagen-Poiseuille equation:

-A mesh calibrated for fluid dynamics was created, and the element growth rate (1.08), curve factor (0.3), and resolution of narrow regions (0.95) were fixed.
-Only the maximum and minimum element sizes were refined during the convergence analysis.
+A physics-controlled mesh with a fine element size calibrated for fluid dynamics was defined.
+In the mesh settings, only the maximum and minimum element sizes were changed during the convergence analysis.
+The other mesh settings, element growth rate (1.08), curve factor (0.3), and resolution of narrow regions (0.95), were kept constant in all the numerical solutions.

-\section{RESULTS}
+\section{Results}

-All simulations performed in this work were implemented in the HPC cluster of the Eindhoven University of Technology.
-The jobs run on only one node with one task and 32 CPUs per task.
+{In this section, we present a parametric study to evaluate the accuracy of the conservative level-set formulation as a function of the reinitialization factor and interface thickness.
+The analysis focuses on assessing mass conservation and examining the resulting strand geometry over a range of level-set parameters selected based on recommendations from the literature.
+Building upon this framework, we further extend the simulations to multilayer printing scenarios involving Bingham fluids with different rheological properties and nozzle cross-section geometries.}